bakhtiar-abid/Travelious-Front-End/README.md

 ## About & Features

-**Travelious** is a full-stack travel agent service provider web app.
+-  **Travelious** is a full-stack travel agent service provider web app.

--  This website contains the information about the travel agencey service.
 -  Login system with firebase, private routes and dashboard for admins and users .
 -  Users can book services, see their orderlist as well as all other orders.
 -  Users can update and delete services.